Spotifyd/spotifyd/README.md

 At the very least, you have to add your username and password here.

 ## There's a weird binary among the source files, why!?
-Every application using libspotify requires an appkey.
+Every application using libspotifAy requires an appkey.
 However, spotify don't allow you to share it openly in plain text, only compiled as a part of your program.
 As I want anyone to be able to build this program, I supply appkey.key, a binary version of the appkey.
 You can feel free to inspect this binary, or request your own appkey from spotify if you don't trust me.

+## License
+The project is licensed under GPLv3 with the exception of the files audio.h, audio.c and alsa-audio.c that are from the libspotify examples.
+The function `on_music_delivered` in callbacks.c is also from the libspotify documentation.